2.1 Maximizing Profit and Decisions

 (#2 – #1)

 Even though it initially looked like we should drop the product line, the second table clarifies that it actually is more profitable to keep the product line.
+That’s all because of the interdependency between the two product lines.

 Without too much extra work, you can use your knowledge of keep-or-drop decisions to make the decision of whether to add a product line too.
 This would be an add-or-don’t decision.